-So, never fret nor frown!
+So, never fret or frown!
 It will make us ugly.
 To keep me shining and beautiful, let me reveal my mesmerizing ways of handling teacher burnout!
-I hope it will work on you too.
+I hope it will work for you too.

 1. Set Clear Work Boundaries

 What’s intended for school should be done in school and what’s supposedly for the home should be enjoyed at home!
-This is my way out of cynicism.
-However, on an occasional thread, there are instances that work-related stuff like attending seminars and advance planning of classroom activities may take the view at home.
+This is my way to evade cynicism.
+However, on an occasional thread, there are instances where work-related stuff like attending seminars and advance planning of classroom activities may take the view at home.
 How do I deal with it?

 I set a certain time frame for making preparations and some other work-related activities without sacrificing my precious time for myself and for my family.

 I never let tons of paperwork destroy my precious time with my family.
 I set boundaries.
 I know that teaching has been an important part of my identity but it doesn’t make me forget my responsibilities as a mother.
-No way will it be the reason of disappointments to my children.
+No way will it be the reason for disappointment to my children.

 2. Make Use of Varied Learning Activities